cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-- The chain that is proposing the upgrade should set the channel state from `OPEN` to `INITUPGRADE`
+- In ChanUpgradeInit, the initializing chain that is proposing the upgrade should store the channel upgrade
-- The counterparty chain that accepts the upgrade should set the channel state from `OPEN` to `TRYUPGRADE`
+- The counterparty chain executing `ChanUpgradeTry` that accepts the upgrade should store the channel upgrade, set the channel state from `OPEN` to `FLUSHING`, and start the flushing timer by storing an upgrade timeout.
-- Once the initiating chain verifies the counterparty is in `TRYUPGRADE`, it must move to `ACKUPGRADE` unless all in-flight packets are already flushed on both ends, in which case it must move directly to `OPEN`.
+- Once the initiating chain verifies the counterparty is in `FLUSHING`, it must also move to `FLUSHING` unless all in-flight packets are already flushed on both ends, in which case it must move directly to `FLUSHINGCOMPLETE`.
+The initator will also store the counterparty timeout to ensure it does not move to `FLUSHCOMPLETE` after the counterparty timeout has passed.
-- The `TRYUPGRADE` chain must prove the counterparty is in `ACKUPGRADE` or completed the upgrade in `OPEN` AND have no in-flight packets on **both ends** before it can complete the upgrade and move to `OPEN`.
+- The counterparty chain must prove that the initiator is  also in `FLUSHING` or completed flushing in `FLUSHCOMPLETE`.
+The counterparty will store the initiator timeout to ensure it does not move to `FLUSHCOMPLETE` after the initiator timeout has passed.
-- The `ACKUPGRADE` chain may OPEN once in-flight packets on **both ends** have been flushed.

-Both `TRYUPGRADE` and `ACKUPGRADE` are "blocking" states in that they will prevent the upgrade handshake from proceeding until the in-flight packets on both channel ends are flushed.
-The `TRYUPGRADE` state must additionally prove the counterparty state before proceeding to open, while the `ACKUPGRADE` state may move to `OPEN` unilaterally once packets are flushed on both ends.
+`FLUSHING` is a "blocking" states in that they will prevent the upgrade handshake from proceeding until the in-flight packets on both channel ends are flushed.
+Once both sides have moved to `FLUSHCOMPLETE`, a relayer can prove this on both ends with `ChanUpgradeOpen` to open the channel on both sides with the new parameters.

 #### `ChannelEnd`